 - Skylight protection.
 Some older skylight materials are hard for rooftop workers to see, so they should ensure that any skylights are well marked and protected against adjacent work.

 Ideally, the company should have a low accident record.
 For example, RoofCARE experienced zero accidents among all their branches during the first quarter of 2022, which verifies the focus of the company on safety first.

 Safety on the roof is paramount to a job well done.
 Not only does it protect the lives of the roofing experts, but also those who conduct business inside the building.
-Go the extra mile and make sure the professional roofing company you select is committed to safety on the roof.
+RoofCare keeps roofers safe through a dedicated safety program including safety personnel, regular training and OSHA certifications.